The premise is simple: Ride your three speed during the month of October! Here are the basic stipulations of this challenge:

 - For at least three weeks during the duration of the challenge

-- During a five-week period that centers around October (check for details as October approaches)
+- During a five-week period that centers around the month of October

 And those of you who successfully complete the challenge will qualify to get something!
-If one isn’t a member, successful completion of the challenge will qualify for a discounted SoTS membership.
+If you are not already a member, successful completion of the challenge will qualify for a discounted SoTS membership.

 Okay, simple enough!
 But you’ve got questions.
 You want details.
 So here goes:

 - Why October?
 For many in the northern hemisphere, it’s the last good month before cold and unsettled weather really settles in.
 For some, this will be the last time they regularly ride a bike before spring.
 Or, if you live in a place like Phoenix, it’s the first tolerable riding weather since April!
 And if you live in the Southern Hemisphere, it’s spring.
 In any case, it’s generally an OK time to be riding a bike in most places on this planet.